-Welcome to Santa Fe Native Art Week, a city-wide, celebration of the finest Native Art here in the Americas’ leading destination for Native Arts and culture.
-Here you can use our calendar to plan your participation, discover the details of each activity and link to Santa Fe’s major Native Art institutions, galleries and events.
-This year’s Native Art Week offers 10 days of curated Native art exhibitions of historic and contemporary objects, markets and shows, film screenings and gallery openings, culminating with the revered Santa Fe Indian Market.
+Welcome to the 2021 Santa Fe Native Art Week, a city-wide, celebration of the finest Native Art here in the Americas’ leading destination for Native Arts and culture.
+Here you can use our calendar to plan your days, discover the details of each activity and link to Santa Fe’s major Native Art institutions, galleries and events.
+This year’s Native Art Week offers 10 days of curated Native art exhibitions of historic and contemporary objects, markets and shows and gallery openings, culminating with the revered Santa Fe Indian Market.
 We hope this site and Native Art Week help you discover, learn about, enjoy and collect indigenous art from the U.S. and Canada.

 Southwestern Association for